 And all that trouble to define the CDO, PDO or PGI wine on the basis of alleged and ancient traditions of the vineyards?

-A noble intent but it is forgotten that in the second half of the 1800s a parasite destroyed all the vineyards in the Italy and European territory.
+A noble intent but it is forgotten that in the second half of the 1800s a parasite destroyed all the vineyards in Italy and European territory.

 Having to start from scratch, our winemakers necessarily used non-native grapes and various grafts.